Angie WOD Strats Fully Reviewed

 - Start on your back with your knees bent and your feet flat on the ground.
 Place your hands behind your ears (so you’re not tempted to pull on the back of your head).

 - Sit up, trying to bring your chest toward the ceiling rather than toward your knees.
-Exhale sharply to fully evacuate your lungs.
+Exhale sharply to evacuate your lungs fully.

 - Once you’ve come up as high as you can, slowly inhale and return to your starting position in a controlled manner until your head is back on the ground.